moorepants/dissertation/davisbicycle.rst

 Using this formulation, you can then minimize the error with respect to tau.
 The minimization requires a good guess, as the minimzing function has local minima.
-I use both the location of the max values in the signals and finding the mimimal value of the error as a function of a fixed number of tau values to get good guesses.
+I use both the location of the max values in the signals and finding the minimal value of the error as a function of a fixed number of tau values to get good guesses.
 See the source code for the gorey details.

 .. figure:: figures/davisbicycle/sync.*